 Internal Bifold Doors

-Open plan spaces are all the range in modern renovation, conversion and self-build projects, but in recent years homeowners are becoming more design savvy when creating spaces designed specially for their lifestyles.
+Open plan spaces are all the rage in modern renovation, conversion and self build projects, but in recent years homeowners are becoming more design savvy when creating spaces designed specially for their lifestyles.

 Including internal bifolding doors is an ideal way to lean into the open plan aesthetic without disputing a home too much.
 They offer a flexibility of being able to simple fold away the partition when guests are visiting, or parents want to keep an eye on the kids while cooking dinner, while also allowing rooms to be shut away when privacy or a sense of cosiness is desired.